riccardobernardi/distributed-sudoku-solver/README.md

 Another important notice about sudokus is that a sudoku that is correct should have exactly one solution, this is very important because asserting this fact will allow us to search for a solution with the certainty of converging.

-Constraint Propagation is about taking the rule as written before and building a method that checks that fact but my implementation works in a different way, it prunes wrong solutions from possible ones.
-In particular at the very start every 0 cell(void cells to be calculated) are substituted by an array [1...9] and the **propagate_constraints** function will prune wrong ones.
+Constraint Propagation is about taking the rules as written before and building a method that checks that fact, pruning wrong solutions from possible ones.
+In particular at the very start every 0 cell(void cells to be calculated) are substituted by an array [1...9] and the **propagate_constraints** function will prune wrong ones recursively.

 In general we can implement the constrains propagation using the most-constrained strategy or the least one.
 It is known that the most-constrained strategy helps pruning the tree of recursion in the backtracking so it is the best choice[5].